-Castle is committed to providing a safe and healthy work environment for colleagues and visitors to our facilities and to avoiding adverse impact and injury to the environment and the communities in which we do business.
+Castle is committed to providing a safe and healthy work environment for colleagues and visitors and to avoiding adverse impact and injury to the environment and the communities in which we do business.
 Each of us is responsible for acting in a way that protects ourselves, others and the environment.